Concerto No.1 for Flute and Orchestra for solo flute and orchestra Op.39 (1992) c.25'00"

 REVIEWS

 “Then, came the incandescent Liebermann Concerto for Flute and Orchestra, Op.39…Liebermann sought and got color, wit, insouciant skill, playfulness and the sensationalism that comes with virtuosity.
-This concerto is so appealing…No wonderall the music students in the back cheered wildly.
+This concerto is so appealing…No wonder all the music students in the back cheered wildly.
 They recognized the wizardry in the writing and they loved it.”

-The Times Union, Saratoga, NY
+The Times Union, Albany, NY

 ”It passed the test with flying colors…Liebermann writes beautifully and colorfully for the orchestra, always keeping the full ensemble passages in balance and supportive of the solo instrument.”

-Daily Gazette, Schenechtady, NY
+Daily Gazette, Schenectady, NY

 “The orchestra’s principle flutist…joined the orchestra…in Lowell Liebermann’s incredible flute concerto…It is no wonder this young American composer has garnered so much acclaim and so many awards.
 This piece leaves one yearning for more.”